For information on graduate degree programs, contact the Office of Graduate Admissions 215.951.2943 gradadm@PhilaU.edu; www.PhilaU.edu/graduate

 Graduate students are taught by a faculty that includes both full-time professors and experienced industry professionals and practitioners.
 Their academic credentials and industry experience make them uniquely qualified to provide students with the knowledge to become successful professionals in their chosen fields.

-Graduate classes average about 18 students and are offered in the late afternoon/early evening hours and occasionally on Saturdays.
+Graduate classes average about 18 students and are offered in the late afternoon/early evening hours and occasionally on weekends.
 Some graduate programs offer courses during the day.
 Students may begin graduate coursework in the fall (August), spring (January) or summer (May and July) semesters.
 Some programs enroll students throughout the calendar year.
 Others are limited to one start-term per year.

 Any individual who has or is about to receive a bachelor’s degree from a regionally accredited university is eligible to apply.
 Graduate programs are designed to accommodate students from all undergraduate disciplines.
 The Admissions Committee admits those students who show the capacity and motivation to pursue a challenging graduate program.

-To apply, students must submit an application, official transcripts, statement of purpose, recommendations, current resume, and in some cases, a portfolio of work (and appropriate standardized test scores).
-The standardized test requirement is waived for those students who hold a prior master’s degree or who are CPAs.
 Applications are accepted throughout the year for entrance in the fall, spring or summer semesters.
 Required application materials vary from program to program.
 When deciding to apply for admission, applicants should visit their desired program website for full application details.

 Note: International students may begin in fall and spring semesters only.
 Please refer to the graduate application for admissions procedures and instructions.

 Director of International Student Programs.
-Located in The Kanbar Campus Center 215.951.2660
+Located in the Kanbar Campus Center 215.951.2660

 English Language Requirement